 Periods of intense precipitation can result in flash flooding and landslide events in Sri Lanka, leading to loss of life, livelihoods, and infrastructure.
-Indeed, around 20% of the nation's surface area is estimated to be exposed to landslide events and these events are reportedly the third most frequently occurring hazard, behind flood and drought.38 Past research has shown that shifts in the precipitation regime toward more intense extreme events
+Indeed, around 30%37 of the nation's surface area is estimated to be exposed to landslide events, with 35% of the population exposed these events are reportedly the third most frequently occurring hazard, behind flood and drought.38 Past research has shown that shifts in the precipitation regime toward more intense extreme events have driven increased landslide risk over the late 20th and early 21st centuries.39 While projections of future average annual precipitation have uncertainty, there is some confidence that extremes of precipitation at the daily and sub-daily level will increase, likely leading to an increase in landslide risk.
+Further research is needed.